brilliantfantastic/bf/src/blog/2019-03-08-left-kinship/index.md

 I have an idea what happened but I am still trying to completely wrap my head around it.
 If I do, I plan on writing a blog post with what I think happened so that others may learn from it.
 Right now, I think it boils down to scheduling, a lack of expertise is certain areas, and just plain lack of fucking hard work.

 I have mad respect for agencies that I have worked closely with before.
 Agencies like [TestDouble](http://testdouble.com), [One Design](http://onedesigncompany.com), and [Headway](http://headway.io) seem to have the basics down.
-It must have been hard to figure the basics ou.
+It must have been hard to figure the basics out.
 However, when working with them, they seemed to have the essentials down.
 They were well-oiled machines.

 So what's next?
 Well, spoiler alert, the title should of given you a hint.
 I am doubling down on Brilliant Fantastic.
 Turns out, I am pretty fucking good as a "soloprenuer".
 My hard work directly impacts the success of my business in a very meaningful way.